langchain-ai/langchain/templates/retrieval-agent-fireworks/README.md

-# oss-tool-retrieval-agent
+# retrieval-agent-fireworks

-This package uses open source models to do retrieval using an agent architecture.
+This package uses open source models hosted on FireworksAI to do retrieval using an agent architecture.
 By default, this does retrieval over Arxiv.

 We will use `Mixtral8x7b-instruct-v0.1`, which is shown in this blog to yield reasonable results with function calling even though it is not fine tuned for this task: https://huggingface.co/blog/open-source-llms-as-agents